sverrirs/jekyll-paginate-v2/README.md

 ## Paginate categories, tags, locales

-Enabling pagination for specific categories, tags or locales is as simple as adding values to the pagination template front-matter and corresponding values in the posts.
+Enabling pagination for specific categories, tags or locales is as simple as adding values to the pagination page front-matter and corresponding values in the posts.

 ### Filtering categories